nickpack/terraform-aws-cloudfront-s3-cdn/README.md

 ### Optionally (Enabled by default)

 * S3 and CloudFront access logging
-* An S3 bucket for cloudfront/s3 access logging encrypted at rest
+* An S3 bucket for cloudfront/s3 access logging - encrypted at rest, configurable progression through storage classes as log data ages to reduce cost

 ## Prerequisites